mosparo/documentation/docs/4_usage/6_submissions.md

 The reason for this marking is to alert you that the value contains spaces (at the beginning or end) or special characters.
 If the validation of such an entry fails, it may be due to these characters.

+### Verification problems

+If something goes wrong during the verification of a submission, it is required to analyze the cause of the failed verification.
+But the reason for the failed verification is only visible in the response from the mosparo API, which is usually not stored in the website's backend.
+Additionally, the API debug mode needs to be enabled for a project in mosparo.
+However, the API response is not normally saved, which makes it difficult to identify the cause of a blocked submission in such cases.

+With v1.4, the issues during verification are automatically stored in mosparo.
+This makes it possible to understand why the verification failed later (as long as the submission is stored in mosparo).
+If there were problems with the verification, an additional button is visible in the top right corner of the submission view, which can be used to list the verification problems.

 ### Verification simulation mode

 If the verification simulation mode is enabled for a project, you'll see a button in the top-right corner of the submission detail page.